xanzheus/riques/_posts/2016-06-26-On publishing open source software.markdown

 * A demo project (some of these projects already have!);
 * Unit tests with a nice stamp on the repository readme.

-For every developer who stambles upon my code, I hope that it delivers what you expected and if you ever feel frustrated with it please let me know.
+For every developer who stambles upon my code, I hope that it delivers what you expect and if you ever feel frustrated with it please let me know.
 For me, it has been a enriching experience!

 See ya!